-Actions include updating data in the table (e.g., increasing the base salary of all employees who were rated above average in the latest performance rating), deleting records from the table (e.g., removing employees from the employees table if they no longer work at the company), or inserting records (e.g., the query may add a new set of benefits to the benefits table).
+Answer: Actions include updating data in the table (e.g., increasing the base salary of all employees who were rated above average in the latest performance rating), deleting records from the table (e.g., removing employees from the employees table if they no longer work at the company), or inserting records (e.g., the query may add a new set of benefits to the benefits table).

-3. What is meant by a cross-tab query?
+35. What is meant by a cross-tab query?

-A cross-tab query performs calculations on the values in a field and displays the results in a datasheet.
-The reason it is called "cross-tab" is that it tabulates the data for a set of descriptor attributes, contrasting them or crossing them in a table format

-4. Compare the typical users of an action query with those of a cross-tab query.

-Action queries improve the operational efficiency of managing and maintaining database and are important to the operational staff but of less interest to HR managers and executives.
-Cross-tab queries provide the information that managers and executives expect.

-5. What are the implications for databases and information sharing in today's global environment?

-In today's global environment, access to data from any physical location in the world is increasingly important.
+- Answer: A cross-tab query performs calculations on the values in a field and displays the results in a datasheet.
+The reason it is called "cross-tab" is that it tabulates the data for a set of descriptor attributes, contrasting them or crossing them in a table format - 36.
+Compare the typical users of an action guery with those of a cross-tab guery. - Answer: Action queries improve the operational efficiency of managing and maintaining database and are important to the operational staff but of less interest to HR managers and executives.
+Cross-tab queries provide the information that managers and executives expect. - 37.
+What are the implications for databases and information sharing in today's global environment?
+Answer: In today's global environment, access to data from any physical location in the world is increasingly important.
 Computer networks are created that provide instant access to these operational data, allowing real-time managerial decision capability regardless of physical location.

 A centralized database allows a company to confine its data to a single location and, therefore, more easily control data integrity, updating, backup, query, and control access to the database.
 A company with many locations and telecommuters, however, must develop a communications infrastructure to facilitate data sharing over a wide geographical area.
-The advent of the Internet and a standardized communication protocol made the centralized database structures and geographically dispersed data sharing feasible.

-6. What were the benefits of relational database systems versus traditional file-oriented data structures?

-Relational database systems eliminated the shortcomings of traditional file-oriented structures including (1) data redundancy-an employee's name and address could be stored in many different files; (2) poor data control-if you had access to the file you had access to all the data in the file, which may not be desirable because you may want to restrict the data viewed by a particular user; (3) inadequate data manipulation capabilities-it was very difficult to combine the data across files and to easily update and to add new data; and (4) excessive programming effort-any change in the data required extensive changes in the programming that accessed the data.
-Perhaps, the most significant difference between a file-based system and a relational database system is that data are easily shared.

-7. What is meant by business intelligence?
+The advent of the Internet and a standardized communication protocol made the centralized database structures and geographically dispersed data sharing feasible. - 38.
+What were the benefits of relational database systems versus traditional file-oriented data structures? - Answer: Relational database systems eliminated the shortcomings of traditional file-oriented structures including (1) data redundancy-an employee's name and address could be stored in many different files; (2) poor data control-if you had access to the file you had access to all the data in the file, which may not be desirable because you may want to restrict the data viewed by a particular user; (3) inadequate data manipulation capabilities-it was very difficult to combine the data across files and to easily update and to add new data; and (4) excessive programming effort-any change in the data required extensive changes in the programming that accessed the data.
+Perhaps, the most significant difference between a file-based system and a relational database system is that data are easily shared. - 39.
+What is meant by business intelligence? - Answer: Business intelligence is a broad category of business applications and technologies for creating data warehouses and for analyzing and providing access to these specialized data to help enterprise users make better business decisions.
+BI applications include the activities of decision support systems, query and reporting, statistical analysis, forecasting, and data mining. - 40.
+What are decision support systems and what role do they play? - Answer: Decision Support Systems are software applications that use databases, primarily data warehouses to assist senior managers and business professionals in making business decisions. - 41.
+What is meant by a hierarchical database?

-Human Resource Information Systems 2nd Edition Kavanagh Test Bank
+Human Resource Information Systems 3rd Edition Kavanagh Test Bank

-Human Resource Information Systems: Basics, Applications, and Future Directions, 2e by Michael J. Kavanagh, Mohan Thite, and Richard D. Johnson
+Human Resource Information Systems: Basics, Applications, and Future Directions, 3e by Michael J. Kavanagh and Richard D. Johnson